All Episodes

 Sort of.

-I tell you what, let's call him back and see if we can get a uh a better signal and uh and then w let me just g carry on with this for a second while we try to get Dr. Gorka back on here.
+And then let me just carry on with this for a second while we try to get Dr. Gorka back on here.

-Hopefully we'll get him back on the phone because I really want to hear this answer.
+Hopefully, we'll get him back on the phone because I really want to hear this answer.

-But it's a I think it's important for the American people to hear uh almost from somebody who just left Washington DC just like if I was interviewing somebody who had just been in a terrorist attack or somebody who just uh saw a bank robber to get the real evidence to get the the real eyewitness accounts of what happened and uh so we got Dr. Gorka back online.
+But I think it's important for the American people to hear From somebody who just left Washington, D.C., just like if I was interviewing somebody who had just been in a terrorist attack or somebody who just saw a bank robber, to get the real evidence, to get the real eyewitness accounts of what happened.

-It's like somebody who just walked out of a bank after it was robbed and I'm the FBI agent and I'm asking the questions tell me about this guy.
+It's like somebody who just walked out of a bank after it was robbed, and I'm the FBI agent, and I'm asking you questions.

 What was he like?

-How did he what was his tactics?
+How did he, what was his tactics?

 It is a temporary state of affairs.